mathewthe2/magic-cube/README.md

 Alice has one big cube and N smaller cubes (each small cube is uniqe).

-The cube is magic since when you put a small cube in bigger one, the number in the same location add up and mod P.
+The cube is magical, because when you put a small cube inside a bigger one, the numbers in the same location add up and mod P.

-Your job is to determine the location of each small cube, so that we can make every number in big cube equal 0 after putting all the small cubes.
+Your job is to determine the location of each small cube, so that we can make every number in big cube reduced to 0 after putting in all the small cubes.

 Notice: